 Customers are the most important asset for every business.
 Without them every store, office or warehouse would be abandoned, dusty and forgotten by the world.
 And most customers nowadays know that their value goes way beyond their wallets.
 In this digital age people know what they want, know how to get it, and they know that one bad online review can cost business owners a lot.
 This is why making sure all your clients are happy is pivotal to your success.
 Statistics show that it costs at least five times less to keep a regular client than to find new ones.
+While that doesn’t mean you shouldn’t focus on getting more clients there is a clear benefit for looking after the ones you already have.
 So, here are a few useful tips to help you retain your customers and build a bright and successful brand image.

 Add value to your products/services.
 Even though the whole buying process is complex and depends on thousands of factors from your point of view, there are three main questions which are important to your clients – “What is it?”, “What is the price?” and “Why should I buy this from you?”.
 The last question is particularly important to business owners.
 What makes you different from the other companies?
 What do you offer that nobody else can?
 Which are your greatest benefits – low prices, great customer support or maybe some kind of unique approach?
 Find your strengths and put them out there.
 Discover what makes your company great and make sure people know about it.

 Listen to your customers.
 Feedback is essential, even if it’s negative.
 Actually, most business analysts will tell you that negative feedback is even better than the positive one.
 Positive reviews are just flattery, while the negative ones tell you what your problems are, which will allow you to look for solutions and grow.
 Therefore, you need to create a system to collect all online and offline reviews, analyze them and respond to every single one.
 The good response is important; it shows your clients that you pay attention and care.